yashasvigirdhar/WebCrawler/README.md

 ##### Input format

-Ab absolute url is expected as input, such as `https://monzo.com`.
+An absolute url is expected as input, such as `https://monzo.com`.

 > Note that the crawler only supports `HTTP` and `HTTPS` schemes for the starting URL.
 On top that, we further crawl
 > links only with